How to Clean Saw Blades

 - Replace the blade.

 TIP: After the blades are clean, give them a coat of silicone spray.
-This will help slow down the buildup of tars, resins and rust on the carbide teeth.
+This will help slow down the buildup of tars, resins, and rust on the carbide teeth.
+Silicone may interfere with your workpieces and cause finishing issues.
+Use your best judgement on when silicone should be applied.

 TIP: If a lot of teeth are damaged or getting dull, consider sharpening or buying a new saw.
 While plain steel saw blades can be sharpened with a triangular metal file, blades with carbide-tipped teeth must be professionally sharpened.